 Every year, April is National Financial Literacy Month.
 As an organization dedicated to spreading financial literacy and education, we honor this yearly event with workshops & seminars, educational materials, and a continuing commitment to helping people learn to better manage their money.

 Financial Literacy Month has been around for over 2 decades.
-It was originally created by the National Endowment for Financial Education (NEFE) and designed to teach high schoolers about financial literacy.
+It was originally created by the National Endowment for Financial Education (NEFE) and designed to teach high schoolers why being financially literate is important.
 In 2004, the Senate voted unanimously to designate April as National Financial Literacy Month for all Americans, adults and students alike.

 Various states have proclaimed state-wide Financial Literacy Months, also in April of each year.
 We’ve been honoring this event for over 20 years now, and we’re happy to see the tradition continue well into the future.

-Besides nonprofit organizations like us and our friends at the NFCC & Jump$tart Coalition, other entities like banks, schools and governmental bodies participate in this yearly event to spread financial awareness and increase Americans’ financial literacy and capability.
+Besides nonprofit organizations like us and our friends at the NFCC & Jump$tart Coalition, other entities like banks, schools, and governmental bodies participate in this yearly event to spread financial literacy month ideas and increase Americans’ financial awareness and capability.

-During Financial Literacy Month, we want everyone, no matter how deeply affected their finances were by the pandemic, to take some time each week to grow their financial literacy and apply that knowledge to their situation.
+During Financial Literacy Month, we want everyone, no matter how deeply affected their finances are by current events, to take some time to improve their financial literacy and apply it to their situation.

 Read up on our blog

 First off, spend some time in our blog archives—we’ve been writing about financial literacy and other related topics for years.
-Bookmark us and read up on the many topics we’ve covered in recent years.
+Bookmark us, subscribe to our newsletter and read up on the many topics we’ve covered in recent years.

 Financial literacy month is a broad topic and can encompass many different areas of your life.
-Start with the topics that are most interesting to you, and most relevant to where you find yourself this year, as the pandemic winds down.
+Start with the topics that are most interesting to you, and most relevant to where you find yourself this year, as forces outside your control impact your financial life.

 Free online courses